cls1991/xls2db/README.md

 # xls2db
-Export table data from excel to mysql database, in progress.
+Export table data from excel to mysql database, implemented with python.

 ## Examples